Harmonic tropical morphisms and approximation: Abstract

 \section{Abstract}

-\textit{Harmonic amoebas} are generalizations of amoebas of algebraic curves immersed in complex tori.
-Introduced in \cite{Kri}, the consideration of such objects suggests to enlarge the scope of classical tropical geometry of curves.
-In the present paper, we introduce the notion of harmonic morphisms from tropical curves to affine spaces, and show how they can be systematically described as limits of families of harmonic amoeba maps on Riemann surfaces.
-It extends previous results about approximation of tropical curves in affine spaces and provide a different point of view on Mikhalkin's approximation theorem for regular phase-tropical morphisms, as stated e.g. in \cite{Mikh06}.
-The results presented here follow from the study of particular analytic linear systems on families of punctured Riemann surfaces and suggest interesting connections with compactifications of moduli spaces.
+\textit{Harmonic amoebas} are generalisations of amoebas of algebraic curves immersed in complex tori.
+Introduced in \cite{Kri}, the consideration of such objects suggests to enlarge the scope of tropical geometry.
+In the present paper, we introduce the notion of harmonic morphisms from tropical curves to affine spaces and show how these morphisms can be systematically described as limits of families of harmonic amoeba maps on Riemann surfaces.
+It extends previous results about approximation of tropical curves in affine spaces and provides a different point of view on Mikhalkin's approximation Theorem for regular phase-tropical morphisms, as stated e.g. in \cite{Mikh06}.
+The results presented here follow from the study of imaginary normalised differentials on families of punctured Riemann surfaces and suggest interesting connections with compactifications of moduli spaces.

-\blfootnote{The author is supported by the FNS project 140666 and the ERC TROPGEO.\\ The author is grateful to S. Boucksom, E.Brugallé, C. Favre, G.Mikhalkin, J.Rau and K.Shaw for many useful discussions and comments.}
+\blfootnote{The author is supported by the FNS project 140666 and the ERC TROPGEO.\\ The author is grateful to S. Boucksom, E. Brugallé, C. Favre, N. Kalinin, G. Mikhalkin, J. Rau and K. Shaw for many useful discussions and comments.
+The author is also indebted to an anonymous referee for a careful reading and numerous comments.}